avilaroman/avilaroman/README.md

 I am a Computer Science - Developer  and I work as a software developer.
 I love to learn and build something new, productive, innovative and creative.
 - 🌱 Learning Allways
-  - Nest.js
+  - Node.js
-  - Angular
+  - C#, .NET SQL
-- 👯 I’m looking forward to collaborate on open source projects.
-- ✔ Ask me about anything, I am happy to help<br>
+  - Serverless apps / REST
+- 👯 In DEV mode smood since: 2002
+- ✔ Wikipedia Wikimedia Commons User: avilaroman
 - Outside tech
 - 👾 Additionally, I create content about programming/technology on my social media.
 - 📫 Reach out to me at: <a href="avilaroman@gmail.com">AvilaRoman@gmail.com</a>